rwx-research/upload-captain-artifact/README.md

 ```

 You should configure the build step to run even if the test suite fails by adding `if: always()`.
-This will enable Captain to provide capabilities related to test failures, such as identifying flaky tests.
+This will enable Captain to provide functionality related to test failures, such as identifying flaky tests.

+We also recommend setting `continue-on-error: true` so that any errors uploading artifacts will not cause your entire build to fail.

 For documentation on artifact attributes, such as available parsers, see the
 [Captain Documentation on Uploading Artifacts and Test Results](https://www.rwx.com/captain/docs/upload-artifacts-and-test-results)